More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 How can I save to my external SD card? - This depends on your Android version:

-My pictures are being rotated/cropped! - This likely means the auto-stabilise option is on.
+My pictures are being rotated/cropped! - This likely means the auto-level option is on.
 (If they're being rotated even when the phone is held level, it may mean the accelerometer sensor on your device isn't calibrated.)
 It's off by default, but you may have accidentally switched it on.
-To turn off, go to the "popup" menu and untick Auto-stabilise.
+To turn off, go to the "popup" menu and untick Auto-level.

 My device can do 4K/UHD, so why doesn't it work on Open Camera? - Unfortunately many devices with 4K support have for some reason not exposed this through the Android API to 3rd party camera apps.
 (In some cases the "Force 4K" option can make this work anyway, but it's unreliable - ultimately the fault is with the device manufacturer for not supporting third party camera applications.)